Chemical Hygiene Plan

-Laboratory workers and PIs are permitted to transfer chemicals between laboratories and buildings on the same campus.
+Laboratory workers and PIs are permitted to transfer chemicals between laboratories and buildings on the same campus provided they do not transport the chemicals in a vehicle on a public roadway.
 High traffic areas should be avoided.
 The materials themselves must be in sealed containers, clearly labeled with the contents’ name and applicable hazard(s) classification.

 The sealed materials should be placed in secondary containment prior to transport.
 The secondary container should be sealed, break-resistant, and leak-resistant.
 If the container is being transported on a cart, the cart should have a lip to prevent the container from sliding off.

-It is the responsibility of the Laboratory Supervisor or PI to review procedures for all chemicals being used.
-If a laboratory’s procedures differ from those outlined in this CHP, or if more specific or stringent SOP’s are needed or required, the PI and EHS are responsible for developing SOPs detailing laboratory-specific procedures, and EHS should be contacted.
+It is the responsibility of the PI/RCD/Instructor/Lecturer to review procedures for all chemicals being used.
+If a laboratory’s procedures differ from those outlined in this CHP, or if more specific or stringent SOP’s are needed or required, the PI/RCD/Instructor/Lecturer and EHS are responsible for developing SOPs detailing laboratory-specific procedures, and EHS should be contacted.
 The process of developing laboratory-specific SOPs is intended to characterize various toxicological, regulatory, and physical criteria or to identify conditions that might require additional control measures, as well as to aid in the identification of those control measures.

 A chemical is considered “highly hazardous” if it has any health, physical or environmental hazards that require additional safety or environmental practices beyond those of a typical laboratory setting (i.e., requiring greater protection for personnel than standard PPE and/or engineering controls can provide), as required by existing regulations or upon review of the hazards by EHS, relevant oversight committees, or other institutional entities.
 Details on the Highly Hazardous Chemicals Program are available online.

-Agents defined as highly hazardous include, but are not limited to, select carcinogens, reproductive toxins, substances with a high degree of acute toxicity, and substances that pose a high degree of physical hazard.
+OSHA classifies the following list of chemicals, meeting threshold levels, as highly hazardous 1910.119 App A. BU’s HHC includes the OSHA agents as well as those select carcinogens, substances with a high degree of acute toxicity, and substances that pose a high degree of physical hazard.
 As part of the Highly Hazardous Chemicals Program, BU’s list of highly hazardous chemicals (HHCs) is reviewed and revised annually to remove HHCs no longer in use and to add HHCs not previously used.

 Additional employee protection is required by the Laboratory Standard and BU for work with particularly hazardous substances.
-Prior approval to use and order these chemicals must be sought by the PI or RCD from the LSC.
-Procedures for obtaining approval for use, as well as PI, RCD, and laboratory worker responsibilities, are provided in the HHC Guidance Document.
+Prior approval to use and order these chemicals must be sought by the PI/RCD/Instructor/Lecturer from the LSC.
+Procedures for obtaining approval for use, as well as PI/RCD/Instructor/Lecturer and laboratory worker responsibilities, are provided in the HHC Guidance Document (Appendix C).